 However, if you really want to know what’s going on, you need to dive into primary sources.
 I have made sure to include primary sources in every class partly for this reason, and partly to show you that they’re still perfectly approachable.
 We can learn directly from the greats.

 Luckily for us, all of these primary sources are available on the internet.
 However, they’re almost all from the Roberts-Donaldson translation from the early 1800s, and the language is very King Jamesy.
 You are better off finding an actual book with a modern translation.
-I’m sure you can get these from fine publishers such as Zondervan or Baker Books; Lancaster Bible College’s library is also an excellent source, and they will give you a library card for just $1 (please note that they are currently in the process of moving).
-Even the public Lancaster Library System has a copy of Eusebius’s Church History, but be gentle with it, because the copy is over 100 years old.
+I’m sure you can get these from fine publishers such as Zondervan or Baker Books.
+Your local college library is also likely to have some more obscure texts.

 If you stick to the online world, you will likely find yourself visiting the Christian Classics Ethereal Library often.
 Early Christian Writings is also a handy site.
 If you like your books electronic, Orthodox e-books may interest you.